It might surprise you to know that, on average, Americans spend 5.4 hours every day on their cell phones.

 SWKS is another chipmaker as it produces semiconductors for wireless handsets, and other devices are used to enable wireless connectivity.
 Its focus is on high-performance analog semiconductors, which are crucial to many 5G technologies.
 The company has already benefited from increased demand for mobile internet applications as more people than ever have smartphones, notebooks, and tablets.

 But the deployment of 5G is where the company will shine.
-Management noted in its fourth-quarter conference call that 5G-enabled smartphones comprise 12% of all the world’s smartphones.
+In its fourth-quarter conference call, management noted that 5G-enabled smartphones comprise 12% of all the world’s smartphones.
 It counts AAPL and Samsung as its customers, so the growing sales of 5G devices bode well.
 The company’s Sky5 product portfolio is also facilitating several 5G smartphone launches.

 Telefon AB L.M.
 Ericsson (ERIC)

-I just covered three solid semiconductor stocks that should profit handsomely from 5G.
-Now it’s time for a network equipment and software supplier, and ERIC is my top pick.
+I just covered two solid semiconductor stocks that should profit handsomely from 5G.
+Now it’s time for a network equipment and software supplier, and ERIC is my first pick.
 The company sells hardware, software, and services primarily to communication service providers while licensing patents to handset manufacturers.
 This provides it with two revenue sources, product sales and royalties.

 ERIC has 122 commercial 5G agreements and provides 5G equipment to networks in 40 countries.
 This includes China’s massive market and makes the company a leader in 5G base station equipment, including antennas, radios, and software.
 ERIC is also the world’s largest supplier of LTE technology.
 It has a significant market share and has established many LTE networks around the world.

-The stock is rated a Strong Buy, with a grade of A in our POWR Ratings system.
-It also has a Growth Grade of B, partially driven by a 566% EPS gain over the past year.
-Its 5G business is driving so much growth that its earnings are expected to rise 75% year over year this quarter and 77.8% next quarter.
-In addition, sales are expected to grow 26.9% year over year this quarter.
+The stock is rated a Buy, with a grade of B in our POWR Ratings system.
+It also has a Stability Grade of B, which means the stock has shown consistency in reporting sales and earnings.
+Its 5G business is driving considerable growth that its earnings are expected to rise 40% year over year this quarter.

-ERIC also has a Value Grade of B. For a company in a high growth industry, its stock can still be bought on the cheap.
-That’s because it has a trailing P/E of 21.01 and a forward P/E of 18.98.
+ERIC also has a Value Grade of A. For a company in a high-growth industry, its stock can still be bought on the cheap.
+That’s because it has a trailing P/E of 19.86 and a forward P/E of 18.45.
 The stock also has a Price to Sales ratio of 1.6, well below its industry average.
 Our POWR Ratings provide grades in eight different components.

-If you would like to get ERIC’s grades in the Momentum, Stability, Sentiment, and Quality components click here.
-ERIC is also in a B rated industry, Telecom – Foreign, and is ranked #2 in that industry.
+If you would like to get ERIC’s grades in the Growth, Momentum, Sentiment, and Quality components, click here.
+ERIC is also in a B-rated industry, Telecom – Foreign, and is ranked #5 in that industry.
 For more top stocks in the Telecom – Foreign industry, click here.

 Apple Inc. (AAPL)

 My last pick is a mobile provider, and what better mobile stock to buy than AAPL.
 It is one of the largest companies in the world and the biggest name in consumer technology.
-Most importantly, though, its latest iPhone was a 5G model, and it’s selling like hotcakes.
-The phone has been out for a few months, and customers are still waiting weeks for delivery.
+Most importantly, though, its latest iPhone was a 5G model, and it’s been selling like hotcakes.
+The phone has been out for months, and customers are still lining up.
 The phone has also made inroads into China, as the iPhone 12 has sold better than expected in the country, bringing its market share up to 20%.

-The company has also entered into other markets such as Pay with Apple Pay and streaming with Apple TV.
+The company has also entered other markets such as Pay with Apple Pay and streaming with Apple TV.
 It recently announced that it is working on an Apple Car.
 The stock is an overall grade of B or a Buy in our POWR Ratings system.
-It has a Sentiment Grade of B, which means analysts love the stock.
-According to the StockNews.com Price Target feature, 31 out of 40 analysts hold a Strong Buy or Buy rating on the stock.
+It has a Sentiment Grade of A, which means analysts love the stock.
+According to the StockNews.com Price Target feature, 33 out of 41 analysts hold a Strong Buy or Buy rating on the stock.

 We also provide Growth, Value, Momentum, and Stability grades for AAPL.
 The company is in the Technology – Hardware industry, which is B rated.
 For more top stocks in that industry, click here.